Soldier

 Day-to-day tasks

-Your day-to-day duties will depend on your job.
+As a soldier, your duties will depend on your unit.
 You could:

-• gather and analyse military intelligence and information
+• collect and analyse military intelligence to help plan operations

 Working environment